sirkhancision/dotfiles/README.md

 **void_install.sh:** Script to do a lot of post-install stuff on my Void Linux system.

 **void_packages:** File to be sourced by void_install.sh, containing packages to be downloaded by it.

-**.zshrc:** ZSH's main file with configurations, aliases and functions.

 **.profile:** File sourced at login.